Creating and managing workflows

 • Exited for other reasons (deal status changed, etc.)

-Removing Contacts from a Flow
+Removing contacts from a workflow

 Sometimes you need to remove someone manually: